Toothpaste: hazardous to dental and bodily health?

 Dr. Joel Knapp DDS writes on the subject of chemicals found in many toothpastes, "I tell my patients, if you can't pronounce it, don't put it in your body. ... you'll sometimes see artificial sugars listed, too.
 These artificial sugars have been shown in some studies to cause changes in the tissue cells, and to slow down healing as much as sugar can and possibly more.
 We tell them to avoid toothpaste - to use baking soda, salt or just plain water."

 According to Dr. Gerald F. Judd's research, it is very important to avoid all toothpastes containing glycerin since for teeth to be able to remineralize, the tooth surface needs to be clean and "accessible".
-This is prevented, however, by glycerin which covers the surface with a sticky and hard-to-remove substance.
-(These findings are controversial, however.)
-More on glycerin
+This would be prevented, however, by glycerin which covers the surface with a sticky and hard-to-remove substance.
+(These findings are controversial, however; and likely don't stand up to closer scrutiny.)
+More on the glycerin issue

 1 Compare this powerful testimonial showing how simple brushing with salt water healed cavities that had formed while religiously using fluoride toothpaste and A personal abscess/swollen gum story (2): rotten molar & fluoride.